 Prerequisites: Basic Terminal Usage Article Type: Informative

-Apt, or Advanced Packaging Tool is a handy command line interface used to manage packages on Ubuntu based operating systems.
-It is the key to installing your favourite software on your new operating system.
-Being one the most used commands, there is certainly a merit to understanding how it works as well as the functions it offers.
-Learning the functions of apt means you will be able to install/uninstall packages, manage installed packages as well as explore other available packages.
+APT, or Advanced Packaging Tool, is a handy command line interface used for managing packages on Ubuntu-based Linux operating systems.
+It is the key to install your favourite software on your new operating system.
+Being one of the most used tools, there is certainly a merit to understanding how it works and the functions it offers.
+After learning the functions of apt, you will be able to install/uninstall packages, manage installed packages and explore other available packages.

-Before we can understand how the apt package manager works, we need to know what a package is, and how it differs from a program.
+Before we can understand how apt package manager works, we need to know what a package is and how it differs from a program.

-A package is code bundled together designed for one specific purpose.
-It could be used to modify a function in another software, or it could give your operating system a completely new functionality.
+A package is a bundle of code designed for one purpose.
+It could be used to modify a function in other software, or give your operating system a completely new functionality.
 As you can see from this definition, a program can be considered a package; it just has to be a bundle of code.

-The definition of a package is simple, but the way it is used is slightly more complex.
-Packages are related to one other and they cannot be considered an independent piece of software.
-Such as the program/package Microsoft Word.
+The definition of a package is simple, but the way of using it is slightly complex.
+Packages are related to one another and they cannot be considered as an independent piece of software.
+Let' use Microsoft Word as an example.
 It contains tools like bolding a word, changing a font, and changing font size.
-Each of these tools can be considered a package, or a subpackage of Microsoft Word as they are indeed a chunk of code coded for a specific function.
+Each of these tools can be considered a package, or a sub-package of Microsoft Word as they are indeed a chunk of code for a specific function.
 We can even consider Windows as a package, which in this case, Microsoft Word would now be considered a sub-package.
-As you can see, what is considered a package can be very broad, but it is important to understand that packages depend on one another to function, and some of them can be treated as their own program.
-The picture below summarizes the structure of a simple package structure quite well
+As you can see, what is considered a package can be very broad, but it is important to understand that packages depend on one another to function, and some of them can be treated as their own programs.
+The picture below summarizes the structure of a simple package quite well

 A possible implementation of the Microsoft Word package structure

-There are four types of subpackages: dependencies, recommended, suggested, and enhancing packages briefly explained in the table below.
-All examples of subpackages are relative to the Microsoft Word example.
+There are four types of sub-packages: dependent, recommended, suggested, and enhanced packages, which are briefly explained in the table below.
+All examples of sub-packages are relative to the Microsoft Word example.

 Types of Subpackages Explained